Chasing shadows with Gottesman-Kitaev-Preskill codes: GKP logical shadows

 Up to the rescaling $2^{-n}$ this is precisely the Wigner function we have encountered in eq.\ \eqref{eq:Wigner}.
 This basic insight has been used consistently in quantum optics for the purposes of tomographic recovery \cite{PhysRevLett.76.4344}.
 The chi-function associated to the measurement channel

 is invariant under symplectic transformations $S\in \Sp_{2n}\lr{\R}:\; c\lr{S\bs{\alpha}, S\bs{\beta}}=c\lr{\bs{\alpha}, \bs{\beta}}$: the only non-trivial component a logical Clifford twirl can have is provided by the displacement twirl over displacements in $\CL^{\perp}$.
 Due to the connection of this POVM to Wigner tomography, each displacement sampled in the displacement twirl $\mu_{\CL^{\perp}}\lr{ \bs{\gamma}} $ corresponds to choosing to estimate the Wigner function of the input state $\rho$ at the random point $\bs{\gamma}\in \CL^{\perp}$.
-Similar as before, a displacement twirled photon parity measurements -- let us call them \textit{Wigner shadows} -- can be understood to behave like a logical depolarizing channel.
+Operationally, the protocol works by 1. sampling a displacement vector from the distribution specified in the twirl and 2. measuring the photon parity a constant number of times to obtain the expectation value of the displaced photon parity operator or, equivalently, the probabilities the obtain a $\pm 1$ outcome in the parity measurements.
+The expectation value of that displaced parity operator is exactly the value of the Wigner function at the sampled displacement vector and can be obtained with fixed target precision at a constant number of samples for each displacement vector $\bs{\gamma}\in \CL^{\perp}$ sampled in the twirl.
+For clarity of presentation we suppress this constant in our analysis.
+Similar as before, a displacement twirled photon parity measurements -- let us call them \textit{Wigner shadows} -- can also be understood to behave like a logical depolarizing channel.
 In contrast to the cases we have considered before, the characteristic function in eq.\ \eqref{eq:c_Wigner} contains a constant that would yield a diverging contribution when summing over all stabilizer-equivalent coherences in the channel, which forces us to make a more refined model of the displacement twirl.
 We consider the measure $d\mu\lr{\bs{\gamma}}=p_{\sigma^2}\lr{\bs{\gamma};\CL^{\perp}} d\bs{\gamma}$, with probability density

 where we have introduced the lattice theta constant \cite{ConwaySloane, Conrad_2022} $\Theta_{L}\lr{z}=\sum_{\bs{x}\in L} e^{i2\pi z\|\bs{x}\|^2}$ to express the normalization factor.

 The characteristic function of this distribution is given by